-5.5 Decision Rules
+10 Decision Rules

 A decision rule is a simple IF-THEN statement consisting of a condition (also called antecedent) and a prediction.
 For example: IF it rains today AND if it is April (condition), THEN it will rain tomorrow (prediction).
 A single decision rule or a combination of several rules can be used to make predictions.

 Decision rules follow a general structure: IF the conditions are met THEN make a certain prediction.
-Decision rules are probably the most interpretable prediction models.
-Their IF-THEN structure semantically resembles natural language and the way we think, provided that the condition is built from intelligible features, the length of the condition is short (small number of feature=value pairs combined with an AND) and there are not too many rules.
-In programming, it is very natural to write IF-THEN rules.
+Decision rules are probably the most interpretable prediction models: Their IF-THEN structure semantically resembles natural language and the way we think, provided that the condition is built from intelligible features, the length of the condition is short (small number of feature=value pairs combined with an AND) and there are not too many rules.
+In programming, it’s very natural to write IF-THEN rules.
 New in machine learning is that the decision rules are learned through an algorithm.

-Imagine using an algorithm to learn decision rules for predicting the value of a house (low, medium or high).
+Imagine using an algorithm to learn decision rules for predicting the value of a house (low, ok or high).
 One decision rule learned by this model could be: If a house is bigger than 100 square meters and has a garden, then its value is high.
 More formally: IF size>100 AND garden=1 THEN value=high.

-Let us break down the decision rule:
+Let’s break down the decision rule:

 A decision rule uses at least one feature=value statement in the condition, with no upper limit on how many more can be added with an ‘AND’.
 An exception is the default rule that has no explicit IF-part and that applies when no other rule applies, but more about this later.

-The usefulness of a decision rule is usually summarized in two numbers: Support and accuracy.
+The usefulness of a decision rule is usually summarized in two numbers: support and accuracy.

 Support or coverage of a rule: The percentage of instances to which the condition of a rule applies is called the support.
 Take for example the rule size=big AND location=good THEN value=high for predicting house values.
-Suppose 100 of 1000 houses are big and in a good location, then the support of the rule is 10%.
+Suppose 100 of 1,000 houses are big and in a good location, then the support of the rule is 10%.
 The prediction (THEN-part) is not important for the calculation of support.

-Usually there is a trade-off between accuracy and support: By adding more features to the condition, we can achieve higher accuracy, but lose support.
+Usually, there is a trade-off between accuracy and support: By adding more features to the condition, we can achieve higher accuracy, but lose support.

-To create a good classifier for predicting the value of a house you might need to learn not only one rule, but maybe 10 or 20.
-Then things can get more complicated and you can run into one of the following problems:
+To create a good classifier for predicting the value of a house, you might need to learn not only one rule but maybe 10 or 20.
+Then things can get more complicated, and you can run into one of the following problems:

 There are two main strategies for combining multiple rules: Decision lists (ordered) and decision sets (unordered).
 Both strategies imply different solutions to the problem of overlapping rules.

 A decision list introduces an order to the decision rules.
 If the condition of the first rule is true for an instance, we use the prediction of the first rule.
-If not, we go to the next rule and check if it applies and so on.
+If not, we go to the next rule and check if it applies, and so on.
 Decision lists solve the problem of overlapping rules by only returning the prediction of the first rule in the list that applies.

 A decision set resembles a democracy of the rules, except that some rules might have a higher voting power.
 In a set, the rules are either mutually exclusive, or there is a strategy for resolving conflicts, such as majority voting, which may be weighted by the individual rule accuracies or other quality measures.
 Interpretability suffers potentially when several rules apply.

 Both decision lists and sets can suffer from the problem that no rule applies to an instance.
 This can be resolved by introducing a default rule.
 The default rule is the rule that applies when no other rule applies.
-The prediction of the default rule is often the most frequent class of the data points which are not covered by other rules.
+The prediction of the default rule is often the most frequent class of the data points that are not covered by other rules.
 If a set or list of rules covers the entire feature space, we call it exhaustive.
 By adding a default rule, a set or list automatically becomes exhaustive.

-There are many ways to learn rules from data and this book is far from covering them all.
+There are many ways to learn rules from data, and this book is far from covering them all.
 This chapter shows you three of them.
 The algorithms are chosen to cover a wide range of general ideas for learning rules, so all three of them represent very different approaches.

 1. OneR learns rules from a single feature.
 OneR is characterized by its simplicity, interpretability and its use as a benchmark.